-- 9.1 Chartwells, and other contractors engaged by the School, must complete the same preemployment checks that the School is required to complete for its staff.
-The School requires confirmation that these checks have been completed before employees of Chartwells or other contractors can commence work at the School. - 9.2 Agencies who supply staff to the School must also complete the pre-employment checks which the School would otherwise complete.
-Again, the School requires confirmation that these checks have been completed before an individual can commence work at the School. - 9.3 School will independently verify the identity (using photographic ID) of staff supplied by contractors or an agency and will require a copy of the DBS disclosure certificate checked by the contractor or agency supplier before the individual can start work at the School.
+9.1 The School must complete the same checks for contractors (and their employees) undertaking regulated activity at the School as it does for its own employees.
+The School requires written confirmation from Chartwells, and any other contractor, that it has completed these checks on all of those individuals whom it intends will work at the School before any such individual can commence work at the School.

+- 9.2 Agencies who supply staff to the School must also complete the pre-employment checks which the School would otherwise complete.
+Again, the School requires confirmation that these checks have been completed before an individual can commence work at the School. - 9.3 The School will independently verify the identity (using photographic ID) of individuals supplied by contractors or an agency and will require a copy of the DBS disclosure certificate checked by the contractor or agency supplier before those individuals can start work at the School.